Jaw Dropping Plot Twist Ideas Every Writer Needs to Know

 One must never place a loaded rifle on the stage if it isn’t going to go off.
 It’s wrong to make promises you don’t mean to keep.

-This means that the writer makes the reader aware of something and later reveals why it was important to know.
+This means that the writer makes the reader aware of something and later reveals why it is important to know.

 For example, in The Hunger Games, Suzanne Collins makes Katniss’ skill of spotting poisonous berries apparent, while also having a tense scene where Katniss goes off at Peeta for almost eating those berries.